tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

 I hope these principles should be the baseline expectations we have for AI products - because these principles will soon be the baseline expectations we have for AI products.

-TO ADD:
-humans build their own processes, so should AI

 ## Footnotes